Brachialgia: It’s A Real Pain In The Neck

 • Targeted strengthening and stretching exercises.

-• Advice around activity modification (ideas around ways to modify your workplace and recreational activities, to avoid strain via lifting and repetitive neck or arm movements or positions).
+• Advice around activity modification (including ideas around ways to modify your workplace and recreational activities, to avoid strain via lifting and repetitive neck or arm movements and positions).

 Surgery And Brachialgia

-In some situations more invasive approaches are required and nerve sheath injections may be used for pain relief.
-These injections can greatly improve the pain associated with brachialgia however the benefit of these injections is typically only temporary and does wear off after several days or weeks.
-In severe cases of brachialgia surgery by a neurosurgeon or spinal surgeon may be needed where previous treatment has failed to provide significant or lasting relief.
+In some situations, more invasive approaches are required, one such approach it the use of nerve sheath injections being used to offer additional pain relief.
+These injections can greatly improve any pain associated with brachialgia however the benefit of these injections is often only a temporary fix and can wear off after several days or weeks.
+However, I find that individual experiences vary greatly with the impact of any injections for sciatica and brachialgia.
+In severe cases of brachialgia surgery performed by a neurosurgeon, or spinal surgeon may be needed where previous treatment has failed to provide significant or lasting relief.

 Disclaimer: Sydney Physio Clinic does not endorse any treatments, procedures, products mentioned.
 This information is provided as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific advice or assistance on What Is Brachialgia? should consult his or her general practitioner, physiotherapist or otherwise appropriately skilled practitioner.